Skip to content

 • Click the "+" button to link your accounts

-• This connection allows you to see which ads drive the most valuable traffic
+• This link lets you see which ads drive the most valuable traffic

-• Link your Google Search Console account to see which search queries bring visitors to your site:.
+• Link your Google Search Console account to see which search queries bring visitors in:.

 Byter DigitalWeb Services